microsoft/pxt-ev3/docs/fll.md

 For questions, issues, feedback and community for the Open Software Platform Pilot:

-We are using a messaging service called Slack.
+We are using a messaging service called **Slack**.
 Slack can be accessed via an app you download to your computer or mobile device, and via a web interface.
 For more information about Slack, click [here](https://slack.com/).
 Anyone in the pilot can participate by signing up with Slack first, and then clicking this [FIRST LEGO League Robot SW](https://join.slack.com/t/fllrobotsw/shared_invite/enQtNDU1MjQ5MDU0ODQ5LTY0ZTgzMDk1MThjYjg4NmM5ZTlmMWJhMzg4OWI2ZGQ3ZjBlNjIyY2Q2MDM5NTAyYzIyZTU1NmM0MTdlOTBkMDk) link to join the Slack workspace.